 We currently offer several Scooba floor washing robots with price points ranging from \$279 to \$499.
-Our Scooba robot's innovative cleaning process allows the robot to simultaneously sweep, wash, scrub and dry hard floors, all at the touch of a button.
+Our Scooba 300 robot's innovative cleaning process allows the robot to simultaneously sweep, wash, scrub and dry hard floors, all at the touch of a button.
 Unlike a conventional mop that spreads dirty water on the floor, Scooba will apply only fresh water and cleaning solution to the floor from a clean tank.
 Scooba will clean dirt and grime, is safe for use on all sealed, hard floor surfaces, including wood and tile, and is smart enough to avoid carpet.
 The Scooba 230, introduced in 2011, is sleek, compact and perfectly sized for hard-to-reach areas like behind bathroom sinks and toilets.

 Our Verro Pool Cleaning Robot is used to clean a residential pool and removes debris as small as two microns from the pool floor, walls and stairs.
-Verro is brought to market under the iRobot brand through a relationship with the Aqua Products Group companies including AquaJet LLC and Aquatron, Inc., which developed the pool cleaning robots.
-There are three models available.
+Verro is brought to market under the iRobot brand through a relationship with Aquatron, Inc., which developed the pool cleaning robots.
+There are two models available.

 Our Looj Gutter Cleaning Robot was designed to simplify the difficult and dangerous job of gutter cleaning.
 The Looj cleans an entire stretch of gutter, reducing the number of times a ladder must be repositioned and climbed during gutter cleaning.
 The Looj also features a detachable handle that doubles as a wireless remote control, providing full control of the robot while cleaning.
+The Looj is currently available in North America and will be available in select countries worldwide in Spring 2013.

-Government and Industrial Products
+Defense and Security Products

-In government and industrial product markets, we currently offer both ground and maritime unmanned vehicles.
+In defense and security product markets, we currently offer several ground unmanned vehicles.
 Our tactical ground robots include the combat-tested 510 PackBot line of small, unmanned ground robots, the 310 SUGV and XM1216 SUGV (Small Unmanned Ground Vehicle) multi-purpose ground robots, the 110 FirstLook small, light, throwable robot, and the 710 Warrior multi-purpose robot capable of carrying heavy payloads.
 The PackBot, SUGV, FirstLook, and Warrior robots comprise a family of robots using many common platform components and offer our patented flipper technology that enables robots to easily climb stairs, navigate rubble, and penetrate inaccessible areas.
 These robots are designed to keep war fighters and public safety officials out of harm's way and are designed for high-performance, durability and ease of use while performing search, reconnaissance, mapping, bomb disposal and other dangerous missions.
-As of December 31, 2011, more than 4,500 robots have been delivered to military and civil defense forces and research communities worldwide.
-The robots are currently priced between approximately \$20,000 and \$350,000 per unit, depending on configuration and quantities ordered.
+As of December 29, 2012, more than 4,500 robots have been delivered to military and civil defense forces and research communities worldwide.
+The robots are currently priced between approximately \$20,000 and \$415,000 per unit, depending on configuration and quantities ordered.

 We continue to refine the PackBot product line, focusing on enhanced modularity and providing new capabilities to support a variety of mission scenarios.
 Our unique Aware 2 software is incorporated into the advanced 510 PackBot chassis and operator control unit.
-As a result, PackBot can support multiple configurations and payloads with the same chassis and operator control unit, providing customers with a single robot capable of performing a variety of missions. iRobot also utilizes Configure-To-Order (CTO) procurement options for our commercial 510 PackBot, allowing customers to tailor the product to their specific mission needs.
+As a result, PackBot can support multiple configurations and payloads with the same chassis and operator control unit, providing customers with a single robot capable of performing a variety of missions.
+We also utilize Configure-To-Order (CTO) procurement options for our commercial 510 PackBot, allowing customers to tailor the product to their specific mission needs.
 The combined benefits of the Aware 2 software and CTO procurement options establish the 510 PackBot as a truly modular multi-mission robotic platform.